mchav/mchav.github.io/_posts/2016-12-31-functional-inheritance-in-android.md

 * add enough features to froid to be able to write the app
 * test and run the app

 My text of choice has been Big Nerd Ranch's Android programming book.
-Having used the book before to learn Android development, I thought it was a great, all encompassing work that focuses on building somewhat useful applications and covers most commonly used features in Android.
+Having used the book before to learn Android development, I thought it was a great, all encompassing work that focuses on building somewhat useful applications and covers most of the Android API.

 One and a half applications in, I think I've learnt a blog post's worth of lessons on translating the semantics of Java to Frege (a functional language the compiles to Java).
 This post will describe my work in dealing with the problem of inheritance and subsequent posts will explore other problems.